cisagov/ScubaGear/README.md

 Invoke-SCuBA  -ConfigFilePath full_config.yaml
 ```

-### AAD Conditional Access Policy Exemptions
+### ENTRAID Conditional Access Policy Exemptions
-The ScubaGear `-ConfigFilePath` command line option allows users to define custom variables for use in policy assessments against the AAD baseline.
+The ScubaGear `-ConfigFilePath` command line option allows users to define custom variables for use in policy assessments against the ENTRAID baseline.
 These custom variables are used to exempt specific user and group exclusions from conditional access policy checks that normally would not pass if exclusions are present.
 These parameters support operational use cases for having backup or "break glass" account exclusions to global user policies without failing best practices.
 Any exemptions and their risks should be carefully considered and documented as part of an organization's cybersecurity risk management program process and practices.

-**YAML AAD Configuration File Syntax and Examples**
+**YAML ENTRAID Configuration File Syntax and Examples**

-**Aad** defines the AAD specific variables to specify user, group, and role exclusions that are documented exemptions to select conditional access policies (CAP) in the AAD configuration policy baselines.
+**Aad** defines the ENTRAID specific variables to specify user, group, and role exclusions that are documented exemptions to select conditional access policies (CAP) in the ENTRAID configuration policy baselines.
 Users, groups, and roles are specified by their respective Universally Unique Identifier (UUID) in the tenant.
 This variable set is only needed if the agency has documented CAP exemptions.

 **CapExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a conditional access policy assignment exclusion.
 Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of the users and groups in an exclusion.

 CapExclusions can be defined in the following policy namespaces:

-- MS.AAD.1.1v1
+- MS.ENTRAID.1.1v1
-- MS.AAD.2.1v1
+- MS.ENTRAID.2.1v1
-- MS.AAD.2.3v1
+- MS.ENTRAID.2.3v1
-- MS.AAD.3.1v1
+- MS.ENTRAID.3.1v1
-- MS.AAD.3.2v1
+- MS.ENTRAID.3.2v1
-- MS.AAD.3.3v1
+- MS.ENTRAID.3.3v1
-- MS.AAD.3.6v1
+- MS.ENTRAID.3.6v1
-- MS.AAD.3.7v1
+- MS.ENTRAID.3.7v1
-- MS.AAD.3.8v1
+- MS.ENTRAID.3.8v1

 **RoleExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a role assignment.
 Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of a role assignment for those users and groups.

 RoleExclusions can be defined in the following policy namespaces:

-- MS.AAD.7.4v1
+- MS.ENTRAID.7.4v1

 The example below illustrates the syntax for defining user, group, and role exemptions to select policies.
 The syntax allows the use of a YAML anchor and alias to simplify formatting policies having the same documented exemptions.
 Items surrounded by chevrons are to be supplied by the user.

         Aad:
-          MS.AAD.1.1v1: &CommonExclusions
+          MS.ENTRAID.1.1v1: &CommonExclusions
             CapExclusions:
               Users:
                 - <Exempted User 1 UUID>
                 - <Exempted User 2 UUID>
               Groups:
                 - <Exempted Group 1 UUID>
-          MS.AAD.2.1v1:  *CommonExclusions
+          MS.ENTRAID.2.1v1:  *CommonExclusions
-          MS.AAD.2.3v1:  *CommonExclusions
+          MS.ENTRAID.2.3v1:  *CommonExclusions
-          MS.AAD.3.2v1:  *CommonExclusions
+          MS.ENTRAID.3.2v1:  *CommonExclusions
-          MS.AAD.7.4v1:
+          MS.ENTRAID.7.4v1:
             RoleExclusions:
               Users:
                 - <Exempted User 3 UUID>